 Local zoning codes sometimes require nonconforming structures to come into compliance with the current code if they are voluntarily moved on the lot or become almost entirely destroyed.
 In addition, RSA 674:19 does not protect structures altered and used for a substantially different use than before the alteration.
 For example, an older mobile home that is a nonconforming structure due to its location inside of a setback most likely could not be gutted and used as a storage building without having to meet current code requirements.

 Nonconformity provisions also protect historical subdivisions of land.
-Older subdivision plats may have created lots that do not meet the current minimum area and width requirements or have configurations not allowed under the existing ordinance.
+Older subdivision plats may have created lots that do not meet the current minimum area and width requirements.
+Also, they may have configurations not allowed under the existing ordinance.
 Without nonconformity protections, the owner of the lot would be precluded from obtaining building permits or selling the property as an independent lot.

 In addition to historic subdivisions of land, nonconformity protections also prevent local governments from revoking more recently approved subdivisions.
 RSA 674:39 specifically protects approved subdivision plats or site plans for a period of 5 years after the date of approval if: